Saswatpadhy9905/8x8-INT8-Systolic-Array-GEMM-Accelerator/docs/verification_report.md

 - Full UVM and advanced coverage reporting require a commercial simulator such as xrun/Questa/VCS.
 - The RTL and testbench are structured so that a simulator with coverage support can run them directly.

-## Suggested next step
-- Run on a lab machine with xrun/Questa/VCS to collect formal coverage reports and UVM logs.